 Our aims:

-- Study the creative process of designers
+• earn more about the creative process of designers

-- develop creative thinking
+• develop your own creative thinking

 Duration: 1 hour and 30 minutes.